KOSHIKAVERMA/Customer-Churn-Analysis/README.md

 - **Monthly Charges**: The average monthly charge was $64.77, with a median of $70.35 and a mode of $20.05.
 The standard deviation of $30.09 indicates a wide range of charges, suggesting diverse service usage across customers.

-- **Total Revenue**: The mean total revenue per customer was $3,034, indicating a broad distribution of earnings per customer based on service tenure and consumption patterns.
+- **Total Revenue**: The average total revenue per customer was $3,034, The high standard deviation ($2,865) reflects a substantial variability in total revenue, highlighting a wide range of revenue contributions among customers.

 - **Tenure in Years**: The average tenure was 3 years, showing how long customers typically stay with the company.
-The low standard deviation (2 years) suggests that customer retention is fairly consistent across the base.
+The standard deviation (2 years) suggests that a customer is almost as likely to stay for 1 year as they are for 5 years, indicates a moderate variability in customer tenure.

 - **Churn Score**: The mean churn score of 59 reflects the overall risk level of customers leaving, with a wide range indicating varying churn tendencies.
+The standard deviation of 21 shows considerable variability in churn scores, This spread suggests that while some customers are at high risk of churn, others are at much lower risk.

 - **Satisfaction Score**: The average satisfaction score was 3, highlighting the overall customer sentiment.
-The standard deviation 1 shows a mix of satisfied and dissatisfied customers.
+The low standard deviation of 1 reflects consistent customer satisfaction levels, with little variation in how customers rate their experience.

 - **Age**: The mean customer age was 47 years, indicating that the typical customer base is middle-aged.
 The standard deviation of 17 years reflects significant age diversity among customers, spanning from younger adults to older individuals (30 to 64 years)